myuusuf2023/icpac-boardroom-frontend/SYSTEM_TECHNICAL_REPORT.md

 ## Executive Summary

 The ICPAC Boardroom Booking System is a comprehensive web-based application designed for internal meeting room management and booking coordination.
-The system features a modern React frontend with a Django REST API backend, implementing role-based access control, real-time booking management, and Progressive Web App (PWA) capabilities.
+The system features a modern React frontend with a Django REST API backend, implementing role-based access control, and real-time booking management.

 ## System Architecture